 Earlier, I shared 50 lucrative agriculture business ideas on this blog.
 This article, as part of my efforts to shed more light on all the business ideas mentioned in that article, will give you a detailed guide on how to start a profitable snail farming business in Nigeria with little capital.

 Many people dream of venturing into a profitable livestock production business but have never considered snail farming.
-Most will rather opt for the more time demanding and cost intensive livestock production ventures like poultry, goat and cattle production, fish farming, etc.
+Most will rather opt for more time demanding and cost-intensive livestock production ventures like poultry, goat and cattle production, fish farming, etc.

-This article promises to reveal all the technique necessary to start a snail farming business, thereby unlocking the door to huge income earning opportunities.
+This article promises to reveal all the techniques necessary to start a snail farming business, thereby unlocking the door to huge income-earning opportunities.
 Let’s get started.

-Snails are basically boneless, shell bearing animals commonly found in African countries.
+Snails are basically boneless, shell-bearing animals commonly found in African countries.
 They are considered special delicacies in most cultures.
-Snail meat is in high demand in Nigeria and most Africa countries.
+Snail meat is in high demand in Nigeria and most African countries.
 Furthermore, there is a growing demand for snail meat in Europe, particularly France, Spain, and Portugal.

 BENEFITS OF SNAIL FARMING BUSINESS

-- Snail farming is environmental friendly as there is no noise; their droppings are firm, odorless, and easy to clean.
+- Snail farming is environmentally friendly as there is no noise; their droppings are firm, odorless, and easy to clean.